swestastic/Ising_GUI/README.md

 ## Future Work

-- Improve the efficiency of the image drawing by storing a persistant version of `rgb_array` and using `flipped_sites` to only update necessary sites, rather than redrawing the entire image from scratch every time

 - Add external magnetic field functionality and slider

 - Add lattice scale and size adjustments

-- Add live plots for energy and magnetization

 - Add the ability to save data from simulation runs

-- Add wolff and worm algorithm support

-- Make the UI a bit nicer

 ## Acknowledgements